praveenmunagapati/identityserver/docs/oauth2/oauth2.md

 * grant_type=client_credentials

-    specifies that your application is requesting an access token though a client credentials flow
+    specifies that your application is requesting an access token using the client credentials flow